PhoenicisOrg/phoenicis/README.md

-# Phoenicis and PlayOnMac 5
+# Phoenicis PlayOnLinux and PlayOnMac 5
 This is the Phoenicis PlayOnLinux and PlayOnMac 5 repository.

 ## Community